EC528-Fall-2024/automation-snowflake-harness/README.md

 ### **Sprint 1**:
 - Understanding Project Details
 - Creating System Architecture Diagram
-- Initial setup of the pipeline architecture and creation of basic Flyway migration scripts for database and schema management.
+- Initial setup of the pipeline architecture and creation of basic Liquibase migration scripts for database and schema management.

 ### **Sprint 2**:
-- Complete the first fully functional CI/CD pipeline for Snowflake, integrating Flyway with Harness.
+- Complete the first fully functional CI/CD pipeline for Snowflake, integrating Liquibase with Harness.

 ### **Sprint 3**:
 - Add user and role management features.